oeloeloel/forked/app/story.md

 The heading line begins with two hash symbols (##).

-Next is the text of the heading (The Start of My Story).
-This text will be shown at the top of the screen when the chunk is displayed.
+Next is the text of the heading (The Day of My Birth).
+It will be shown at the top of the screen when the chunk is displayed.
 This text is optional and if it is left out, Forked will show the story title instead.

 Finally, there is the Chunk ID {#start}.
 This identifies the chunk so we can navigate to it from other chunks.
 It begins with a hash (#) followed by a unique name, without any spaces.
 It is wrapped in curly brackets {}.